buveges/WrensBookshelf/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs in local check.

+## Fixes
+* Added image files used for Github README.md to .Rbuildignore, file size shoould now be below 5MB

 ## Second Resubmission
 * Fixed NEWS.md file, now should be in the correct format.